MatthewCYLau/node-aws-fargate-terraform/README.md

 A reference project to deploy a Node Express app onto Amazon ECS on AWS Fargate with Terraform, inspired by [this](https://dev.to/txheo/a-guide-to-provisioning-aws-ecs-fargate-using-terraform-1joo) tutorial documentation

+A microservice which creates, and authenticates users from a MongoDB database

 ![AWS Architecture](img/aws-node-ecs2.JPG)

 ## Pre-requisite